 What is impostor syndrome?

-People who suffer from impostor syndrome often are actually quite skilled and competent at what they do and are also consistently striving to be better and achieve more.
+What's worth noting is that people who suffer from impostor syndrome often are actually quite skilled and competent at what they do and are also constantly striving to be better and achieve more.
 This drive is exactly what led them to the position they are in.

 Yet when you are always striving for more and chasing high standards for success, you can become so fixated on your ideas of what success should look like, that you fail to recognize your own strengths and accomplishments and your attention turns toward how you aren’t measuring up.

 This can lead you to place increased pressure on yourself which contributes to overwhelm, anxiety, and a fear of “being found out” or exposed as incompetent.
-The more anxious and stressed that you become, the more likely it will start to impact your performance, which then reinforces the belief that you aren’t measuring up and meeting expectations.
+It can also sometimes become a self-fulfilling prophecy - the more anxious and stressed that you become, the more likely it will start to negatively impact your performance, which then reinforces the belief that you aren’t measuring up and meeting expectations.

 Fortunately, there are ways to deal with impostor syndrome so that it doesn’t get in the way of your success.

 Here are some quick tips for dealing with impostor syndrome:

 Name it.
 When you notice yourself feeling undeserving or feeling like a fraud, call it what it is - tell yourself that you're experiencing impostor syndrome.
 This can help you slow down, get perspective, and try to derail the train of thought that was telling you that you're not worthy.

 Check your beliefs and expectations.
 When the impostor feelings arise, notice what you are telling yourself and what you believe about yourself.
 Are your expectations realistic?
 Are you telling yourself you’re not good enough or you are undeserving in some way?
 Step back and take a look at your situation or circumstances and then ask yourself: what’s actually true and realistic?